 Estrogen pill — There are many types of estrogen pills.
 One of the most commonly used brands, called Premarin (conjugated estrogen), is made from the urine of pregnant horses (mares).
 Other preparations, including estradiol, are derived from plant sources.
-Estradiol is the same estrogen that the ovary makes before menopause.
+As noted above, estradiol is the same estrogen that the ovary makes before menopause.
 All types of estrogen can help to relieve menopausal symptoms.

 Combination pills that include both estrogen and progestin are available.
 (See 'Types of progestin' below.)

-Low-dose birth control pill — Very-low-dose birth control pills are a good option for women in their 40s who have bothersome hot flashes, irregular bleeding, and who still need a reliable form of birth control.
-Birth control pills are generally not recommended for postmenopausal women because the dose of estrogen is higher than needed to relieve hot flashes.
+Low-dose birth control pill — Very low-dose birth control pills are a good option for women in their 40s who have bothersome hot flashes, irregular bleeding, and who still need a reliable form of birth control.
+Extreme caution should be used for women over 40 years who are also obese because of the higher risk of blood clots.
+Birth control pills are generally not recommended for postmenopausal women, because the dose of estrogen is higher than needed to relieve hot flashes.
 (See "Patient education: Hormonal methods of birth control (Beyond the Basics)" and "Patient education: Menopause (Beyond the Basics)", section on 'Menopause and birth control'.)